Suspect in Buffalo grocery shooting that killed 10 expected to plead guilty | Law-Order

 Suspect in Buffalo grocery shooting that killed 10 expected to plead guilty

-The white gunman accused of killing 10 Black people at a Buffalo, New York, supermarket in May intends to plead guilty to murder and all other state charges at a court hearing set for next week, a lawyer for some of the victims' families said.
+Peyton Gendron plans to accept responsibility for all 25 counts contained in a state criminal indictment at a 2 p.m. hearing on Monday in Erie County Court in Buffalo, according to Terrence Connors, an attorney for relatives of seven of the dead and two surviving victims.
+Connors said there was no "plea agreement" with prosecutors.

-The white gunman accused of killing 10 Black people at a Buffalo, New York, supermarket in May intends to plead guilty to murder and all other state charges at a court hearing set for next week, a lawyer for some of the victims' families said.
-The attorney, Terrence Connors, said the defendant, Peyton Gendron, would enter a guilty plea on Monday to all 25 counts against him in a state indictment at a 2 p.m. hearing in Erie County Court in Buffalo.
+The white man accused of killing 10 Black people in a racially motivated shooting spree at a Buffalo, New York, supermarket intends to plead guilty to murder and other charges next week, a lawyer for families of some of the victims said on Thursday.
+Peyton Gendron plans to accept responsibility for all 25 counts contained in a state criminal indictment at a 2 p.m. hearing on Monday in Erie County Court in Buffalo, according to Terrence Connors, an attorney for relatives of seven of the dead and two surviving victims.

-Connors said that there was no "plea agreement" with prosecutors.
-Instead, defense counsel notified Connors, a second victims' attorney and the district attorney's office three weeks ago that their client had decided to plead guilty, then met with a judge to set a change-of-plea hearing, according to Connors.
+Connors said there was no "plea agreement" with prosecutors.
+Instead, the defense team notified victims' attorneys and prosecutors three weeks ago that Gendron had decided to plead guilty to all charges, then met with a judge to set a change-of-plea hearing, according to Connors.
 All parties to the case were precluded from discussing it publicly until the hearing was posted on the court docket on Thursday.
+Gendron previously pleaded not guilty to the charges against him in June.

-Daniel Dubois Connors, who represents Gendron, did not immediately respond to a request for comment from Reuters.
-The Erie County Prosecutor's office would not comment about Monday's hearing.
-An avowed white supremacist, Gendron used a semi-automatic AR-15 when he targeted the Tops Friendly Markets store, believing it to be the hub of a tight-knit, predominantly African-American neighborhood, authorities have said.
-He broadcast the attack, which also wounded three other people, in real time over the livestreaming service Twitch.
+His attorney, Daniel Dubois Connors, did not immediately respond to a request for comment from Reuters.
+The Erie County Prosecutor's office declined to comment on Monday's hearing.
+Gendron, who was 18 at the time, was indicted on 10 counts of first-degree murder and 10 counts of second-degree murder, all of them as hate crimes, as well as three counts of attempted murder and a single count of illegal weapon possession.
+He also faces a single count of domestic terrorism motivated by hate, becoming the first person charged under a newly enacted New York state statute.

+Described by prosecutors as an avowed white supremacist, Gendron is accused of attacking the Tops Friendly Markets store in a predominantly African-American neighborhood of Buffalo because he was deliberately targeting Black people.
+The gunman streamed video of the May 14 assault to the social media platform Twitch in real time after posting material online showing he had drawn inspiration from other racially motivated mass killings, authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)